3bood-kr/moodle-local_tickets/README.md

 ## Overview
-This simple moodle plugin allows users to submit support tickets to communicate their issues and receive assistance from administrators.
+This Moodle plugin provides a ticketing system that allows users to easily submit support tickets to share their concerns and get help from administrators.

 ## Features
-- **Ticket Submission**: Users can submit tickets to express their needs or report issues.
-- **View Tickets**: Users can view all tickets they've submitted along with their current statuses.
+- **Widget Feature**: Tickets can be submitted from any page via a modal form.
-- **Comments**: Users can comment on their own tickets, while admins can comment on any ticket.
+- **Comments**: Users and administrators can add comments on tickets.
-- **Management**: Administrators can view all submitted tickets and change their statuses to Open, Pending, Closed, or Solved.
+- **Management**: Administrators can update ticket statuses to Open, Pending, Closed, or Solved.

-## Requirements
+## Compatibility

-- Moodle 4.1.3 (Build: 20230424)
+- **Moodle Version**: This plugin was created using Moodle 4.1.3 (Build: 20230424) and it works great there.
+If you try it on other versions and it works, please let me know!

 ## Installation